1. Begin building human development alliances and other consultative processes that embrace the full range of key external partners.

 Outreach involves cementing ties with key partners, including national, regional and international actors who are specialized or have an interest in the theme or the related issues to be examined within the report.
 The focus should also include relevant media actors and outlets.
 Outreach is ongoing.
 Eventually, the outreach should support a media and communications strategy.
 Consider the outlines of this strategy during the initial steps and begin taking advantage of every opportunity to draw the attention of partners, stakeholders and the media to the issues to be raised in the report.

 Such alliances and processes help generate public interest and mobilize action.
 They serve as mechanisms for impact monitoring and for sustained advocacy and follow-up for HDR policy recommendations and human development more generally.
 The establishment of these human development communities is being encouraged in all countries, along with regional networks that are able to foster exchanges of data, analysis, experiences and good practices across regions.
-The human development network in the Philippines is a good example.

 - The UNDP Country Office, Regional Bureau, or Regional Centre should be a partner in the HDR process.
 It can play the role of convener and facilitator in the formation of the HDR team; provide guidance, orientation and training (box 3); act as a gateway to international expertise and good practices; and support advocacy and follow-up.
 It can be helpful in establishing ties with local and national governments and other key actors.
 Because of the responsibilities for review and endorsement within UNDP, the Country Office, Regional Bureaux, Regional Centres and HDRO should all be kept informed at critical points throughout the HDR process.